Lefthanders Surf Break

 Best Forecast Surf Conditions for Lefthanders this week:

-The surf forecast for Lefthanders over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 21) at 8AM.
-The primary swell is predicted to be 3.0m and 14s period.
-The wind is predicted to be cross-shore as the swell arrives.
+The surf forecast for Lefthanders over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Aug 17) at 11PM.
+The primary swell is predicted to be 5.5m and 15s period with a secondary swell of 4.0m and 16s.
+The wind is predicted to be cross-onshore as the swell arrives.

-The most powerful waves expected at Lefthanders in the next 16 days are 5.0m 15s and forecast to arrive on Sunday (Jul 26) at 11PM.
+The most powerful waves expected at Lefthanders in the next 16 days are 5.5m 15s and forecast to arrive on Monday (Aug 17) at 11PM.
 Winds are predicted to be cross-onshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 1.0m 5s period and expected on Friday (Jul 24) at 11AM.

 Wave TypeTime (AWST) & Date Wave Height & Period